Barandis/kessel/docsrc/parsers/regex.md

 #### Parameters

-* `pattern`: The regular expression pattern to match against the current input location.
+* `r`: The regular expression pattern to match against the current input location.
 This pattern can be either a `RegExp` object or a string (which is automatically converted into a `RegExp` object without flags).
 It will have an `^` anchor added to it if it doesn't already have one; all `regex` matches are done against the beginning of the input (based on its current state).
 No flags are removed, but the `g` flag is ignored because there can be only one match because of the `^` anchor.
+* `m`: The optional expected error message that will take the place of the default error message.

 #### Success